soundpress/NYCCharter/docs/c01/index.rst

 d.
 Notwithstanding subdivision c of this section, paragraph 1 of such subdivision shall not apply to any cultural organization that is identified by the department of cultural affairs as eligible to receive grant funding from such department, except as otherwise determined by the director and such department.

 e.
+Reporting.

-Report.
-Within 18 months of the effective date of the local law that added this section, and annually thereafter, the director shall prepare and submit a report to the mayor and the speaker of the council that shall include, but not be limited to, the activities of the office and any recommendations developed by the director pursuant to this section.
+   1. Within 18 months of the effective date of the local law that added this section, and annually thereafter, the director shall prepare and submit a report to the mayor and the speaker of the council that shall include, but not be limited to, the activities of the office and any recommendations developed by the director pursuant to this section.

+   2. The office shall submit to the council and post to the office’s website, in a machine readable format, a report on multi-agency response to community hotspots operations consistent with paragraph 3 of this subdivision.
+For the purposes of this section, the term “multi-agency response to community hotspots operation” or “operation” means an enforcement effort involving multiple city agencies or offices directed at an establishment which has been the source of community complaints, coordinated by the police department’s civil enforcement unit.
+Such reports shall include the following information for each operation during the previous six months:

+      (a) The borough, council district, and zip code of the operation.

+      (b) The conduct or complaint that resulted in an establishment being the subject of an operation, including any relevant 311, 911, department of building, department of health, or other form of complaint and the number of such complaints.

+      (c) The number of times each establishment was the subject of an operation and the basis for each operation.

+      (d) The date and time of each operation, including the time each operation commenced and the average time spent inside each establishment, and whether the operation resulted in the closure of the establishment for the duration of the operation.

+      (e) The agencies present for the operation, including the number of personnel from each agency.

+      (f) Any civil or criminal summonses as defined in section 14-101 of the administrative code, issued during an operation and the agency responsible for each such summons.

+      (g) The precinct that requested each establishment’s inclusion in the operation.

+      (h) Whether the targeted establishment was ordered to cease operations as a result of an operation or enforcement actions taken as part of an operation, including the average duration of such closures.

+      (i) The number of written notices provided, as defined in section 14-181 of the administrative code, and the number of times, and reasons why, such written notice was not provided due to a law enforcement exception, as defined in section 14-181 of the administrative code.

+   3. No later than two months after January 1 and July 1 in each calendar year beginning in 2020, the office shall publish the information required in paragraph 2 of this section in the aggregate for the periods ending on the preceding December 31 and June 30 respectively.
+Such information shall include the number and percentage of each data point, provided that such information that cannot be aggregated need not be included in such report.
+Such reports must be machine readable, and shall be stored on the police department’s or the office of nightlife’s website for at least ten years.

+   4. No information that is otherwise required to be reported pursuant to this section shall be reported in a manner that would violate any applicable provision of federal, state or local law relating to the privacy of information.

 f.
 Nightlife advisory board.